Andres-Patarroyo/css-exercises/flex/07-flex-layout-2/README.md

 - The sidebar has 16px padding.
 - There is 32px padding around the 'cards' section.
 - The cards are arranged horizontally, but wrap to multiple lines when they run out of room on the page.

+### Hints

+- You will need to change the flex-direction to push the footer down.
+- You will need to add some divs as containers to get things to line up correctly.
+- `flex-wrap` will help get the cards aligned correctly.
+- Make sure you define how much space the cards should take up, in order for `flex-wrap` to work as intended.